Relational API Operations

 Return Value:

-Returns the result of Sequelize dataModel.delete() — count of deleted rows.
+Returns the result of Sequelize dataModel.delete() — indicating how many records were deleted.

 {